Skip to content

 Next Steps

-Now that you’ve learned how to use SignalDB in Angular, you maybe want to explore the possibilities how you can synchronize the data with your backend.
+Now that you’ve learned how to use SignalDB in Svelte, you maybe want to explore the possibilities how you can synchronize the data with your backend.
 Take a look at the Synchronization Overview to get started